 Romanian Leu (RON) in the markets

-The interactive chart below shows the USD to RON exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.
+The interactive chart below shows the USD to RON exchange rate and trend for the previous 3 months:

 Travel, Currency and Money saving tips for Romania